coni2k/SS/Notes.md

 . test history js with old browsers - how about !history.enabled + return false block? try it with it and without it?

-. external html templates;
-the templates should be on different htm files and should be loaded dynamically (on request) but since the design of the application is not clear, work on it at the end

 .
 Check Dynamic Css for Square + SudokuNumber + Availability;
 If its on html, it generates to much text on the page If its generated dynamically, it can be slow?
 In general css changes are not that fast? especially related square selection?

-if there is no ajax call on the first load, when loading, please wait message stays.. ?!

-. dont forget to have "treat" to external links - currently wouldnt work
+. dont forget to have "treat" to external links - currently wouldnt work (because of history.js ?!)

 . at the end;